MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### GetHashesAtIndex and HashesAtIndex

 `GetHashesAtIndex` has a message length of 36 bytes; the Account's 32-byte Ed25519 Public Key and 4-byte nonce.
 The expected response is a `HashesAtIndex`, which has a variable message length; the 1-byte amount of hashes included in this message and the 48-byte hashes of every potential Entry at the specified index.
 If there's a confirmed Entry at the specified index, it is the only potential Entry.
-If there are more than 4 Entries at the specified index, the response should only contain the 4 Entries with the most Merit behind them.
+If there are more than 4 Entries at the specified index, the response can only contain the 4 Entries with the most Merit behind them.
 In the case of a tie at the 4th position, the node has discretion over which Entry to send at the 4th position.

 ### SignedElementRequest

 `SignedElementRequest` has a message length of 52 bytes; the Verifier's 48-byte BLS Public Key and the Element's 4-byte nonce.
 The expected response is a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, `SignedGasPrice`, or `SignedMeritRemoval`, containing the Element at the requested location, including its BLS Signature.
-If the request Element has already had its signature aggregated in a Block, the syncer should send `DataMissing`.
+If the request Element has already had its signature aggregated in a Block, the syncer sends `DataMissing`.

 ### DataMissing